Asian shares lower after Wall St rebound on US growth data

 Chief Cabinet Secretary Katsunobu Kato said new cases are soaring across the country at an unprecedented magnitude.

-Shares edged higher in India, Singapore and Indonesia but fell elsewhere in Southeast Asia.
+Shares edged higher in India and Singapore but fell elsewhere in Southeast Asia.

 The modest rally came as the latest government data showed continued economic growth and investors reviewed another batch of mostly positive corporate earnings reports.